 A decent section of the trail scales along a rock shelf, on one side protected by a cable on the other side a couple of hundred meter sheer drop.

 A prize in the form of a turquoise, glacier-fed lake surrounded by dramatic peaks awaits you at the end.

 5. Tre Cime Circuit

 If you are coming to the Dolomites for just a few days and are looking for a hike that shouldn’t be missed then this is it.

 The Tre Cime circuit circumnavigates around Dolomite’s famous Three Peaks.
 The highlights include passing through the iconic Forcella (saddle) Lavaredo and rifugio Locatelli.

-If you are feeling adventurous you can combine the hike with two famous via ferratas in the area: Innerkofler/De Luca and Torre di Toblin, but to do that, spending a night in the nearby hut will be essential.
+If you are feeling adventurous you can combine the hike with two famous via ferratas in the area: Innerkofler/De Luca and Torre di Toblin, but to do that, I’d highly recommend spending a night in the nearby mountain hut.

 6. Lago Di Braies Circuit

 Overcrowding is an issue that is starting to have a negative impact on many places around the World and Lago Di Braies is certainly one of them.

 90% of the tourists who flock to this lake don't go further then 100 meters away from the parking lot, just to snap the famous instagram shot right next to the boathouse.